 1 The Origin of Film and the Beginnings of a Film Grammar

 The first time a film was projected to a paying audience was in Paris, at an exhibition of the pioneering work of Auguste and Louis Lumière in December 1895.
-By that point, however, Thomas Edison’s Kinetoscope, a device that displayed moving pictures through a peephole, was already widely popular.
+The concept of moving pictures was by no means new to those gathered, however.
+Thomas Edison’s Kinetoscope, a device that displayed moving pictures through a peephole, was already widely popular.

 Edison’s kinetoscope